ndrean/Dynamic-Ajax-forms/README.md

+# Overview

+A toy Rails app deployed on Heroku: <https://dynamic-ajax-forms.herokuapp.com/>

+- backed by `Postgres`,
+- reverse proxied with `nginx` (to be optimzed...)
+- using plain Javascript with `Webpacker`.
+- using only `Ajax` in multiple forms
+- using search `pg_search`
+- implementing `dynamic forms` (add fields 'on-the-fly')

 # Local testing with Nginx reverse-proxy & 'rails s'

-The Rails app will run on port:3000 and nginx will listen to port:8080

-Nginx should be started on the machine (`brew services start nginx`).
+The `database.yml` should be set with `host: localhost`.
+The Rails app will run on port:3000.
+To run with nginx, then nginx should be started on the machine (`brew services start nginx`).
 Modify nginx's config in '/etc/local/nginx/nginx.conf', remove `daemon off`, set `listen 8080` and set `upstream { server localhost:3000 }`.

-The `database.yml` should be set with `host: localhost`.

 # Run the app in local Docker container without nginx

 Set `host: db` in '/config/database.yml' where `db`is the Postgres.
-Rename `docker-compose-without-nginx.yml` renamed to `docker-compose.yml` and run `docker-compose up`.
+Run `docker-compose up -f docker-compose-no-nginx.yml`.
 Navigate to localhost:3000.

-To run with nginx, set `3000` in '/usr/local/etc/nginx/nginx.conf', then run 'brew services start nginx', and navigate to localhost:8080.

 # Run the app in a local container with nginx in it.